 Within ten (10) school days after receiving this request, the Superintendent will make a final ruling on the appeal, which will be based on a review of the process and procedures used by the AD and the Appeal Committee.
 The Superintendent's role and responsibility is to ensure the procedures of the code and the appeal were properly followed and will not consider new evidence.
 The Final Appeal is not held in person, rather the Superintendent will accept submitted written information from the athlete, his/her parents, or other individuals representing the athlete.
-Within ten (10) school days the decision of the Superintendent will be given to the athlete and/or his/her parent(s) in writing as well as shared with the Board of Education in a confidential closed session, maintaining the anonymity of the athlete.
+Within ten (10) school days the decision of the Superintendent will be given to the athlete and/or his/her parent(s) in writing.
+The Superintendent's decision is final.